esper-io/dev-docs/docs/home/devconsole/device-provisioning/afw-provisioning/index.md

 Android devices that have Google Mobile Services (Gmail, Google Account ) can be provisioned into Esper management console using AFW provisioning method.
 To being provisioning device needs to be factory reset.

-In the Esper Console, a device tempalte needs to be created
+In the Esper Console, a device template needs to be created

 *   Go to "Provision device" tab.
 *   Choose the "Device template".
 If you do not have a saved "Device template", create a [Device Template](../../../device-template/index.md).